bipinkc19/language-model-lstm/README.md

     and be no man make him and dead as more that thou...
 ```

+## Playing around with temperature sampling to create diverse writing or confident writing for same seed

 ## When temperature is low, i.e. diversity is low
 ### This is words that the machine is very confident